MCERQUA/mcp-qrcode-generator/DEPLOYMENT.md

    ```bash
    netlify deploy
    ```
-3. Set up environment variables in the Netlify dashboard
+3. Set up environment variables in the Netlify dashboard, adding your `MCP_SIGNED_URL`

-## Step 6: Share Your URL
+## Step 7: Share Your URL

 Once deployed, you'll receive a URL for your application (like `https://mcp-qrcode-generator.herokuapp.com` or similar).
 Share this URL with anyone who needs to use your QR code generator!

 ## Important Notes

-1. Make sure your MCP.run API key is kept secure and not committed to public repositories
+1. Make sure your MCP.run signed URL is kept secure and not committed to public repositories
-2. Verify that you have the necessary permissions to use the QR code servlet on MCP.run
+2. The signed URL has an expiration date, so you'll need to generate a new one when it expires
 3. Consider implementing rate limiting to prevent abuse of your API

 ## Troubleshooting

 If you encounter issues:

-1. Check your MCP.run API key is valid
+1. Check that your signed URL is correctly formatted and hasn't expired
 2. Ensure you have the correct permissions to use the QR code servlet
 3. Check your server logs for any error messages
 4. Verify your API endpoint URLs are correct
+5. Make sure the EventSource connection is being established properly